1coderookie/BSB-LPB-LAN_EN/docs/chap17.md

 - CE1N2032D Local Process Bus LPB Configuration Basics

 Regarding the installation and usage of DHT22 and OneWire sensors such as the DS18B20 there are numerous sources of information.
 Especially the official DataSheets of the manufacturers should be read.
-Besides the already mentioned documents in the specific chapters, there are many free tutorials, example installations and scripts are available throughout the internet.
+Besides the already mentioned documents in the specific chapters, there are many free tutorials, example installations and scripts available throughout the internet.

 ---